 Listen to the history of this landmark in the HearHere App — 🔊 The Maritime Museum of San Diego

-Further along the harbor, we come upon the impressively large white ferryboat Berkeley, which represents the new Age of Steam that made all those beautiful “square-riggers” obsolete — 🔊 1898 Steam Ferry Berkeley.
-For almost all the roughly 200,000 years that people have walked the earth, we had only three forces to help us in our labors: Wind, water, and muscle.
-But starting in the 18th century, English inventor James Watt’s great idea changed all that—suddenly this new power, steam, took over the heavy work, making us no longer dependent on wind, water, and muscle alone.
+🔊 1898 Steam Ferry Berkeley.
+She is a California State Historic Landmark and a National Historic Landmark.
+She represents an extraordinary advance in maritime technology.
+In the 18th century, Scottish inventor James Watt developed a new source of power that would eventually make wind-powered vessels obsolete.
+Steam engines would eventually come to revolutionize transportation, making us no longer dependent on wind, water, and muscle alone.
 It was the beginning of the Age of Engines—in which we are now living.
 Once an engine could turn a wheel, it could drive a train—or a car—across a continent.
 Turning a paddle-wheel, or a propeller, it could drive a ship around the world.
-Square-rigged sailing ships couldn’t sail into the wind.
-The new steamers -- like Berkeley -- however, didn’t care where the wind was—it could drive right into it.
+Square-rigged sailing ships couldn’t sail directly into the wind.
+The new steamers, like Berkeley, however, didn’t care where the wind was—it could drive right into it.
 And that was the end of the Age of Sail.

 Check out the historic Maritime Museum of San Diego here.